lwjglgamedev/vulkanbook/bookcontents/chapter-15/chapter-15.md

 <img src="rc15-artifacts.png" title="" alt="Transparent artifacts" data-align="center">

 So, why not just simply apply blending to just the albedo attachment?
 If we would do that, we would have another problem, which normal information we would get?
-We would be viewing albedo information which ias a mix of teh different fragments with the normal information of the less distant one, which may be the transparent one.
+We would be viewing albedo information which is a mix of the different fragments with the normal information of the less distant one, which may be the transparent one.
 The solution we apply, although is not ideal, it is good enough.
 The fact is that deferred rendering does not deal very well with transparencies.
 In fact, the recommended approach is to render transparent objects in a separate render stage with a "forward" render approach.